 - To cook: Preheat your oven to 450 degrees F for at least 30 minutes while the prime rib comes to room temperature.

-- Place the roast in a roasting pan bone-side down.
+- Place the roast in a roasting pan (affiliate link) bone-side down.
 The bones create its own roasting rack for the meat.
 If you prefer, you may also place the roast up on a roasting rack.

 - Cook the roast for 15 minutes at 450 degrees F, then reduce the oven temperature to 325 degrees F. Remember to estimate about 15 minutes of cooking time per pound of prime rib.